Enhance your skill set and your options

 In addition, make an appointment to discuss academic performance with Argyros School Advising.

-Create 2 academic artifacts that demonstrate expertise
+Organize professional portfolio with 2 projects that demonstrate expertise

 Academic artifacts are documented output of a student’s work that demonstrate a student's abilities and expertise in their desired field.
 Artifacts include, but not limited to, projects, marketing and business plans, PowerPoint presentations, and spreadsheets.
 They should be refined over time and used as a type of portfolio that students can use when applying for internships and jobs.